ferxinii/cluster-finder/README.md

 # Cluster finder 🔍
 In this context, a cluster is defined as a subset of points where the distance between two neighboring points is less than a given threshold.
+It is though for 3D space, but might be easily tuned up (if it does not work already) for higher dimensions using euclidean distance.

 **INPUT:**
 - *points*: Set of N points in 3D space.
 NX3 array.